 This is a particularly frightening scam as thanks to the elder Koskella allegedly forging documents, he appears in county records to be the legitimate owner of the homes he and his son allegedly leased to unsuspecting victims.
 In the video below, alleged victim Tim Housel explains how he found the rental home listed on Craig’s List and was subsequently served an eviction notice by Earl Koskella.

 At the end of the video, Peoria, AZ police spokesman Jay Davies mentions that prospective renters can check public records to see if a home they are considering renting has been properly registered as a rental unit in Maricopa County.
-Of course if someone like an Earl Koskella is willing to forge and record ownership documents, they may just be willing to wrongfully register a home as a rental too ”“ so this isn’t foolproof.
+Of course if someone like Earl Koskella is willing to forge and record ownership documents, they may just be willing to wrongfully register a home as a rental too, so this isn’t foolproof.
+It is recommended to do a thorough property search instead to determine the legitimate owner of a property.

 Here is the site to search the Maricopa Country Assessors office for registered rentals.